-It goes without saying that building up strong relationships with suppliers can help you secure good deals and keep your finger on the pulse of your supply chain.
+Building strong relationships with suppliers can help you secure good deals and keep your finger on the pulse of your supply chain.

 Keeping communication channels open for feedback and updates can help you stay up-to-date and get better service.
-Knowing who you work with within the suppliers business can help you to get quicker and more personalised service, as you’ll be working with someone familiar with your business.
+Knowing who you work with within the supplier's business can help you to get quicker and more personalised service, as you’ll be working with someone familiar with your business.

 Keeping your supplier's contact information and order history in your CRM can help you keep strong relationships no matter who is doing the ordering.
 Anyone in your business can check what you order from that supplier, their prices and the best contact to reach out to.
 It means your business keeps running smoothly and ordering doesn’t need to be delayed when people are away.